BPJandree/GOSTlibs/TUTORIAL.md

 - Title
 - General description
 - Parameter description
-- Keywords appropiate for the function
+- Keywords appropriate for the function
 - Description of the return object
 - An export command
 - An example on how to use the function